 If you’re new to the world of online retail, one of the first (and most overwhelming) questions you may be asking yourself is: how do I choose an ecommerce platform?

 With so many options out there, how can you tell them apart?
 And what factors will determine which is the best solution for your business?
 Keep reading for an overview of where to start and the four questions you should ask yourself when selecting an ecommerce platform.

 Let’s start by defining what we mean by an “ecommerce platform.”
 Also sometimes referred to as an ecommerce cart, your ecommerce platform is essentially the software that powers your online store.
 From storing product data and rendering it on the front end of your site to accepting payments and processing orders, your ecommerce platform is responsible for a significant amount of your store functionality and, ultimately, the smooth running of your business.

 What are the most popular ecommerce platforms for online retailers?

-There are a wide range of ecommerce platforms available – big and small, basic and advanced.
-Within each of the main platforms, you will also usually find a number of subscription tiers that offer various levels of functionality.
+A wide range of ecommerce platforms are available – big and small, basic and advanced.
+Within each leading media, you will also usually find several subscription tiers offering various functionality levels.

-Some of the best known platforms include BigCommerce, Shopify and Shopify Plus, Magento, and Miva.
-You may have also come across platforms like 3dcart, Hybris, WooCommerce, Volusion, and many more.
-And, of course, some online retailers operate their own, custom-built platforms.
+Some best-known platforms include BigCommerce, Shopify and Shopify Plus, Adobe Commerce, and Miva.
+You may have also encountered platforms like 3dcart, Hybris, WooCommerce, Volusion, etc. And, of course, some online retailers operate their custom-built platforms.